tumen102/GradleMCP/README.md

 # How to setup #

-# Video tutorial: Coming soon #

-# This may seem like a lot but trust me it isn't it takes like a minute to setup (Besides decompile time and such) #
+This may seem like a lot but trust me it isn't it takes like a minute to setup (Besides decompile time and such)

 Step 1: Make a new folder on your desktop call it anything you want, preferably your client name.